developer-friendly/blog/docs/privacy.md

 - Analyze how users interact with the Website
 - To detect, prevent, and address technical issues
 - To improve the user experience
-- Deliver targeted advertising (through Google Adsense)

-## Third-Party Services

-We use the following third-party services to help us operate and improve the Website:

-- Google Adsense: We use Google Adsense to display advertisements on the Website.
-This is how we keep the lights on by monetizing the free content on the Website (remember, _nothing is ever really free_).
-Google Adsense may collect information about your interests to deliver targeted advertising.
-You can learn more about Google Adsense's privacy practices here: https://www.google.com/policies/technologies/ads/.

 ### Sharing Your Information

 We may share your information with third-party service providers to perform services on our behalf, such as hosting, analytics, and customer support.
 These service providers are prohibited from using your personal information for any other purpose.

 ## Data Security

 We take reasonable steps to protect the information you provide to us from loss, misuse, unauthorized access, disclosure, alteration, and destruction.
 However, _no internet transmission or electronic storage is ever 100% secure_.

 ## Changes to this Privacy Policy

 We reserve the right to make changes to this Privacy Policy at any time and for any reason.
 We will alert you about any changes by updating the "Effective Date" of this Privacy Policy.

 ## Contact Us

 If you have any questions about this Privacy Policy, please contact us at privacy@developer-friendly.blog.